 A modern metropolis, Singapore is incredibly well-structured, organised and yes, it is true that you get fined for spitting on the street, littering and chewing gum on the train!

 What you would think is just common sense, is a strict law in Singapore, but because of this the city is cleaner and greener than any other cosmopolitan city we’ve visited in South East Asia.

 You’re not even allowed to drive a car that’s older than 10 years, so everything truly is brand new.

-Here are some great things to do in Singapore…
+Great things to do in Singapore…

 Go On A Shopping Spree